Wasp Barcode Technologies: The Barcode Solution People

 Inventory Management and Asset Management in Westeros

 When it comes to the tools of war, it’s difficult to discern what is considered inventory and what is considered a fixed asset.
 In the business world, inventory is the materials, work-in-progress goods, and the product a company sells to earn their revenue; fixed assets are used in the production of income, and aren’t intended to be sold in order to add to the revenue stream.
 So if a company makes hats, the hats are the inventory; the computers and printers used to create the company’s logo and press it onto the hat are assets.
-[Tweet "It’s difficult to discern what is considered inventory and what is considered a fixed asset."]
 So when the “company” is in fact an army and their “product” is re-capturing Winterfell, are arrows inventory, and catapults assets?
 Hard to say.
 But regardless, it’s up to someone to make sure that there’s enough arrows for each archer, enough swords for each soldier, enough flammable material to launch from the catapults, enough food to go around to keep people happy and energized, and so on.
 In Westeros, there are dragons and demons and all kinds of fantastical magic.
 But most of this magic isn’t available to the layperson, which means the inventory/asset manager (or whatever they’re called in that world) likely has to ready the troops’ tools by hand.
 Luckily, we live in a world without dragons, but with the benefit of technology, such as barcode-powered management systems that help employees track the location of a delivery for a customer, or to see when a machine, vehicle, or piece of office equipment is due to undergo maintenance, or be disposed off for tax purposes.
 The generals of Westerosi armies have no such tools at their disposal.
 (If they do, they don’t show them on TV.)
 They require their underlings to do hand counts, to manually request re-orders of materials—which will then likely need to be made by hand, on the spot.
 How time-consuming and tedious!
 And if those supplies don’t get to the soldiers in time for battle, there’s no time-out, or leeway shown by the enemy.
 They’re done for.

 Related Article: WHAT TO LOOK FOR IN ASSET MANAGEMENT SOFTWARE